ListeningApp/listening-modal-llm/training_documents/therapists_cache/therapists.md

 "I want you to lift your leg about three inches higher so that we can get your sock on."

-## Ninety Part One Theoretical Foundations and Guidelines for Practice

 "What might be another way to look at this?"

+Copyright twenty twenty.
+F. A. Davis Company.
+All rights reserved.

-## Problem- Solving
+## Problem-Solving

+Copyright twenty twenty.
+F. A. Davis Company.
+All rights reserved.

 Therapists functioning in the advocating mode are quick to recognize and respond to the physical, social, and occupational barriers that their clients encounter.
 They are careful not to undermine their clients' autonomy, dignity, sense of personal power, and capacity to judge what is in their own best interest by functioning in an expert role.
 They are also careful about being misperceived by clients as someone interested in fixing or rehabilitating them.
 At the same time, therapists functioning as advocates can be ardent and forceful activists and promoters on behalf of their clients when the circumstances require it.
 Some engage in consciousness-raising with their clients about their legal rights, and some utilize their professional capacity to testify on behalf of a client in a legal situation or to broker access to services or resources to which a client is entitled.
 Additionally, therapists using this mode will seek opportunities to bring clients together in community with their disabled peers, and also normalize their clients' experiences and impairments as a part of the natural continuum of human experience.

 ## Strengths of the Advocating Mode

-Ninety-one Chapter Four Knowing Ourselves as Therapists would be on their own to battle insurance companies, agencies that provide public or private aid, landlords, educational systems, employers, and other powerful organizations.
+would be on their own to battle insurance companies, agencies that provide public or private aid, landlords, educational systems, employers, and other powerful organizations.
 Those who function in the advocating mode go out of their way for their clients to provide them with access to vital resources that ensure physical mobility and access, socialization, equal participation, and appropriate work or educational opportunities.
 Occupational therapists are most often called on to function in the advocating mode when they recognize the advantages of raising a client's awareness of an injustice or when clients are themselves unable to overcome social and economic barriers without additional resources.

 ## Cautions of the Advocating Mode